GWU-CFD/FlashKit/docs/source/tutorial/create/index.rst

 --------------------

-Details for each operation can be found in the following discussion.
+Details for each operation can be found in the following discussion, the order of which is in the spirit of what an analyst would need in setting up a simulation job (i.e., inputs -> outputs).

 .. toctree::

+    grid
     block
-    grid
+    par
+    xdmf
     interp
-    xdmf

 --------------------